Aristotle: Memory

-Aristotle uses the term 'memory' for the actual retaining of an experience in the impression that can develop from sensation, and for the intellectual anxiety that comes with the impression because it is formed at a particular time and processing specific contents.
+Aristotle uses the term 'memory' for the actual retaining of an experience in the impression that develops from sensation, and for the intellectual anxiety that comes with the impression because it is formed at a particular time and processing specific contents.
 Memory is of the past, prediction is of the future, and sensation is of the present.
 Retrieval of impressions cannot be performed suddenly.
 A transitional channel is needed and located in past experiences, both for previous experience and present experience.

-Because Aristotle believes people receive all kinds of sense perceptions and perceive them as impressions, people are continually weaving together new impressions of experiences.
-To search for these impressions, people search the memory itself.
-Within the memory, if one experience is offered instead of a specific memory, that person will reject this experience until they find what they are looking for.
-Recollection occurs when one retrieved experience naturally follows another.
-If the chain of "images" is needed, one memory will stimulate the next.
+Because Aristotle believed people perceive all kinds of sense perceptions as impressions, people continually weave together new impressions of experiences.
+To search for impressions, people search memory itself.
+Within memory, if an experience is offered instead of a specific memory, that person will reject this experience until they find what they are looking for.
+Recollection occurs when a retrieved experience naturally follows another.
+If the chain of "images" is needed, one memory stimulates the next.
 When people recall experiences, they stimulate certain previous experiences until they reach the one that is needed.
-Recollection is thus the self-directed activity of retrieving the information stored in a memory impression.
+Recollection is thus the self-directed activity of retrieving information stored in a memory impression.
 Only humans can remember impressions of intellectual activity, such as numbers and words.
 Animals that have perception of time can retrieve memories of their past observations.
 Remembering involves only perception of the things remembered and of the time passed.

-Aristotle believed the chain of thought, which ends in recollection of certain impressions, was connected systematically in relationships such as similarity, contrast, and contiguity, described in his laws of association.
+Aristotle believed the chain of thought that achieves recollection of impressions was connected systematically in relationships such as similarity, contrast, and contiguity, described in his laws of association.
 Aristotle believed that past experiences are hidden within the mind.
 A force operates to awaken the hidden material to bring up the actual experience.
-According to Aristotle, association is the power innate in a mental state, which operates upon the unexpressed remains of former experiences, allowing them to rise and be recalled.
+Association is the power innate in a mental state, which operates upon the unexpressed remains of former experiences, allowing them to be recalled.